 A million-token context window is only useful if the model can afford to use it.

-Standard attention gets painful because every new token has to attend over a growing history, and the server has to keep a KV cache for that history.
 In long-running agent work, that history can include instructions, code files, command outputs, tool results, stack traces, retrieved documents, and previous reasoning traces.
 The context window may be 1M tokens, but the cost of filling and reusing it can dominate the system.

+That's the technical center of the release.
 The world already had long-context models.
 The hard part is making long context cheap enough for agents that keep running.
 A code agent can burn hundreds of tool turns.
 A research agent can keep appending documents and intermediate notes.
-A support agent can carry a long account history.
+An incident-analysis agent can carry prior traces and logs.
 If KV cache memory is the bottleneck, the product falls back to truncation, summarization, retrieval, or expensive hosted context.

 V4's pitch is different: compress the history enough that a larger part of the raw working trace can stay in the model's context.